foleir/Booking-service/README.md

-# 🚀 Equipment Booking System "SNYAK"
+# 🚀 Equipment Booking System "СНЯК"
 A modern, intuitive platform for reserving shared equipment in offices, schools, and coworking spaces.
 Streamline resource management with real-time visibility.

 # 🌟 Authors